ptroyho/infra/README.md

 # Introduction

-**The shell script is porpuse for internal  initialize VM and foundation configure**
+**The purpose of this shell script is initialize internal VM and  configuration**